-The lunch period is meant to provide students with a relaxing and enjoyable period of time to eat lunch and socialize with peers.
-The same rules for our school building apply in the lunch room and on the playground.
-Failure to act in a safe and responsible manner will result in noon privileges being removed and/or disciplinary action taken by school personnel.
+The lunch period is meant to provide students with a relaxing and enjoyable period to eat lunch and socialize with peers.
+The same rules for our school building apply in the lunchroom and on the playground.
+Failure to act in a safe and responsible manner will result in noon privileges being removed and/or disciplinary action taken.